Drackend99/python_guide/README.md

 #### Negative Indices

 How do negative list indices work?
 "Negative" really just means backwards in this context.
-Look at the following example arrays:
+Look at the following example array:

 ```
 my_list = [1, 2, 3, 4, 5, 6]